Notes on living.

 If you have congestion, irrigating your sinuses via the nostrils is a great way to get relief.
 I like the handheld squeeze bottle by Neilmed for this purpose.
 Use boiled, filtered, or distilled water at room temperature, and add salts to balance its pH level.

-Gargling hot, salty water is good for relieving sore throats or coughs.
-Cough drops are useful too.
-My favorite brand is Fisherman’s Friend.
+Gargling salty water is good for relieving sore throats or coughs.
+Cough drops are useful too; I like Fisherman’s Friend.

 - bismuth subsalicylate